-For vendor and suppliers to get paid, there typically is a process for submitting invoice information that details what was purchased and where to remit payment, plus other details like an invoice number, purchase order number, and payment terms, to facilitate the invoice being approved and processed.
+For vendors and suppliers to get paid, there typically is a process for submitting invoice information that details what was purchased and where to remit payment, plus other details like an invoice number, purchase order number, and payment terms, to facilitate the invoice being approved and processed.
 Transactions without invoices are also likely at many companies, often based on either a Pay on Receipt or an Evaluated Receipts Settlement process, where payment is made per the terms on the purchase order, with the receipt of the items purchased triggering the payment.
-Another type of payment without an invoice is for utility payments, which are made based on a statement and not an invoice; although the process is similar with payments made from the statement with reference to a purchase order or approving department.
+Another type of payment without an invoice is for utility payments, which are made based on a statement and not an invoice; although the process is similar to payments made from the statement with reference to a purchase order or approving department.
 Transactions that are less frequent, but also normal are payments to entities that do not supply an invoice of any kind, including corporate tax payments, donations, and grants.

 iPolling Results Review

 A recent Peeriosity poll submitted by the Invoice to Pay Lead at a large global company asked about the approaches used by Peeriosity member companies to process payment requests with no associated invoice.
 As described by the member creating the poll, “we are interested in understanding how other members handle payments that are made less frequently to entities that do not supply an invoice.
 Examples would be corporate taxes, donations, grants, etc.”.